 Important note: Instagram Carousel offers you the possibility to write alt text for each image.
 This is especially convenient if your post is explaining particular steps, tips, or notes.

-Twitter doesn't use ai generated alt text, so you'll have to add your own.
+Twitter, now called X, doesn't use ai generated alt text, so you'll have to add your own.
 And you can do so in four easy steps:

 - After uploading an image to a Tweet, select Add description underneath the image